maK-/parameth/README.md

 # parameth
-This tool can be used to brute force GET and POST parameters
+This tool can be used to brute discover GET and POST parameters

 Often when you are directory busting a directory for common files, you can identify scripts (for example test.php) that look like they need